gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Improve files pruning mechanism, by not repeating already-done ones when resuming deletions
 * TWEAK: Improve the Handlebars templates of the Google Drive, Dropbox and UpdraftVault remote storage modules by taking PHP code out of them
 * TWEAK: Improve widget layout when decrypting a backup
-* TWEAK: Remove Boostrap CSS in Restore Wizard and replace with Flexbox CSS
+* TWEAK: Remove Bootstrap CSS in Restore Wizard and replace with Flexbox CSS
 * TWEAK: Add multisite subsites header information to the database backup file that will be used for converting a network subsite to a standalone normal WordPress site
 * TWEAK: Add the UpdraftPlus plugin slug header to the database backup file
 * TWEAK: Include next-level-up directory path along with deleted folder's name when deleting a folder